RESUME

 At various times, Schussel was a fellow of the American Association for the Advancement of Science, and had CDP certification from the Data Processing Management Association.

-Beginning in 2016, the Schussel’s created the Schussel Family Fund (Fund) which provides research funds to the Weinstock Laboratory of the Dana Farber Cancer Institute in Boston.
-(DF Impact Spring 2017, DF Impact Fall 2018, DF Impact Winter 2018) A primary goal of the laboratory is to understand and develop clinical treatments for T-cell lymphomas.
-In addition the fund supports research at the Yale Cancer Center on T-cell lymphomas.
-And in 2017 George and Sandra became members of DFCI’s Joint Visiting Committee on Basic Science.
+Beginning in 2016, the Schussel’s created the Schussel Family Fund which has provided research funds to the Weinstock Laboratory of the Dana Farber Cancer Institute in Boston whose primary goal is additional understanding and developing clinical treatments for T-cell lymphomas.

-Beginning in 2017 the Schussel Family Fund began providing funding to support educational efforts at Massachusetts schools, including the Beacon Academy of Boston and the Governor’s Academy of Byfield.
+Beginning in 2017 the Schussel Family Fund provided funding to support educational efforts at Massachusetts schools, including the Beacon Academy of Boston and the Governor’s Academy of Byfield.

 For more information on George Schussel, see Wikipedia.